 Letters can include drawings, graphics, words, and more!
 Your handwriting adds a unique touch too.
 Writing and drawing can be good outlets for expressing emotion and being reflective.
 For some extra flair create a pop-up card that delightfully adds a 3D component.
 The art of folding and cutting — and sometimes gluing! — leads to some amazing creations.
 To see what’s possible with pop-ups, watch A to Z to see alphabet letter pop-ups designed by 26 different paper engineers.

-Follow along with us as we livestream writing letters and adding flair with a simple pop-up!
+Follow along with us in the video below as we craft our letters and add flair with a simple pop-up design!

 To make your own letter or pop-up card, you will need: